oberocks/obebs4/README.md

 THE OBE:BS4 Design System was designed to bridge the gaps between web project owners, designers, and developers.
 OBE:BS4 achieves this goal by fostering a more healthy understanding of both code and design *constraints* in the context of the final output medium(s)... the web browsers!

 > **Please Note:** *This project is fully functional as far as the generated CSS, JS, and library HTML files are concerned.
 However it will receive some _substantial changes_ before being ready for all to use.
-Keep an eye on this page, to learn more about how everything works as documentation is added!*
+Keep an eye on this page to learn more about how everything works as documentation is added.
+Once the project is ready, an offical release will follow!*

 ---